nf-core/website/CODE_OF_CONDUCT.md

 ## Preamble

-**Note: This Code of Conduct (CoC) has been drafted by the nf-core Safety Officer and been edited after input from members of the nf-core team and others.
+> Note: This Code of Conduct (CoC) has been drafted by the nf-core Safety Officer and been edited after input from members of the nf-core team and others.
 "We", in this document, refers to the Safety Officer and members of the nf-core core team, both of whom are deemed to be members of the nf-core community and are therefore required to abide by this Code of Conduct.
-This document will be amended periodically to keep it up-to-date and the in case of any dispute, the most current version.**
+This document will amended periodically to keep it up-to-date, and in case of any dispute, the most current version will apply.

 An up-to-date list of members of the nf-core core team can be found [here](https://nf-co.re/about).
 Our current safety officer is Renuka Kudva.